 4. Start the Tor Browser

 It’s time to fire up the engines!
-Start the Tor browser by double-clicking on “Start Tor Browser” or “TorBrowser” (for Mac users).
+Start the Tor browser by double-clicking on “Start Tor Browser” (for Windows) or “TorBrowser” (for Mac users).

 Since you’ve now installed the Tor browser, you can safely browse dark web websites and other (previously) hidden websites.